mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 creates an underlying array of size 5 and a slice with length 0 and capacity of 5.

-The final way and least commonly used way to create a slice is to base it on an existing array, specifying the start (inclusive) and end (exclusive) indexes.
+The final and least commonly used way to create a slice is to base it on an existing array, specifying the start (inclusive) and end (exclusive) indexes.
 For example, `mySlice := myArr[start:end]`